-- ▶ In 2001, 4% of female high school students and 6% of male high school students in Hawaii reported having had sexual intercourse before age 13 compared to 4% of female high school students and 9% of male high school students nationwide. - ▶ In 2001, 9% of female high school students and 8% of male high school students in Hawaii reported having had four or more lifetime sexual partners compared to 11% of female high school students and 17% of male high school students nationwide. - ▶ In 2001, 25% of female high school students and 21% of male high school students in Hawaii reported being currently sexually active (defined as having had sexual intercourse in the three months prior to the survey) compared to 33% of females and 33% of males nationwide. - > In 2001, among those high school students in Hawaii who reported being currently sexually active, 22% reported having used alcohol or drugs the last time they had sexual intercourse compared to 26% nationwide. - > In 2001, among those high school students in Hawaii who reported being currently sexually active, 46% reported having used condoms the last time they had sexual intercourse compared to 58% nationwide. - > In 2001, among those high school students in Hawaii who reported being currently sexually active, 17% reported having used birth control pills the last time they had sexual intercourse compared to 18% nationwide. - ▶ In 2001, 4% of female high school students and 3% of male high school students in Hawaii reported ever having been pregnant or gotten someone pregnant compared to 5% of female high school students and 4% of male high school students nationwide. - ▶ In 2001, 87% of high school students in Hawaii reported having been taught about AIDS/HIV in school compared to 89% of high school students nationwide. - ▶ In 2000, Hawaii's abortion rate was 34 per 1,000 women ages 15-19 compared to a teen abortion rate of 24 per 1,000 nationwide.9 - ▶ In 2001, Hawaii's birth rate was 42 per 1,000 women ages 15-19 compared to a teen birth rate of 45 per 1,000 nationwide.10
+- In 2001, 9% of female high school students and 8% of male high school students in Hawaii reported having had four or more lifetime sexual partners compared to 11% of female high school students and 17% of male high school students nationwide. - In 2001, 25% of female high school students and 21% of male high school students in Hawaii reported being currently sexually active (defined as having had sexual intercourse in the three months prior to the survey) compared to 33% of females and 33% of males nationwide. - In 2001, among those high school students in Hawaii who reported being currently sexually active, 22% reported having used alcohol or drugs the last time they had sexual intercourse compared to 26% nationwide. - In 2001, among those high school students in Hawaii who reported being currently sexually active, 46% reported having used condoms the last time they had sexual intercourse compared to 58% nationwide. - In 2001, among those high school students in Hawaii who reported being currently sexually active, 17% reported having used birth control pills the last time they had sexual intercourse compared to 18% nationwide. - In 2001, 4% of female high school students and 3% of male high school students in Hawaii reported ever having been pregnant or gotten someone pregnant compared to 5% of female high school students and 4% of male high school students nationwide. - In 2001, 87% of high school students in Hawaii reported having been taught about HIV/AIDS in school compared to 89% of high school students nationwide. - In 2000, Hawaii's abortion rate was 34 per 1,000 women ages 15-19 compared to a teen abortion rate of 24 per 1,000 nationwide.9 - In 2002, Hawaii's birth rate was 38 per 1,000 women ages 15-19 compared to a teen birth rate of 43 per 1,000 nationwide.10